DanEkhlas/MICA/README.md

 names(mic_values)[names(mic_values) == "value"] <- "Absorbance"
 ```

-By eliminating the lower concentrations that exhibited growth, we can now extract the **lowest concentrations for each antimicrobial** that show no growth.
+By eliminating the lower concentrations that exhibited growth, we can now extract the **lowest concentrations for each antimicrobial that show no growth**.
 These concentrations represent our **minimal inhibitory concentrations (MICs)**.
 The output of our analysis can be seen below:

 | MIC (µg/mL) | Absorbance | Antimicrobial      |
 |-----------------------|------------|--------------------|